Ada-Developers-Academy/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/01-Binary-Search-Trees.md

 ## Overview

 We commonly encounter problems which require us to maintain ordered collections of data.
-This could be a list of students by name, jobs to process by priority, or a collection of accounts by username.
+This could be maintaining a list of students ordered alphabetically by name, maintaining a list of jobs to process in priority order, or maintaining a collection of accounts ordered alphabetically by username.

 When dealing with an ordered collection of data, we need to consider the time and space complexity of the following operations: